rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: Let's talk, then.

-YK: I think that this would significantly improve the spec
+YK: I think that this would significantly improve the spec.

 DT: Are you also looking at refactoring parts of the spec.
 For example `eval` would be good to extract out and parameterize.
 Are you looking at that sort of thing?